AUDI-RAN/AUDI-RAN/README.md

 > :email: 1303388394@qq.com

 *  :badminton: Enjoy playing badminton and playing the piano !!
-*  :two_hearts: Love photography:camera: and reading/writing :book:
+*  :two_hearts: Love photography:camera: and record beatiful scenery :book:
 *  :white_flower: Running :running:and Music/Movie:movie_camera:
 *  :rocket:To be a better version of myself:facepunch:~
 *  If it weren't for bold adventure， life is nothing.